-Do you want to lean how to get backlinks?
-Here are 21 ways to get links in 2019.
+Do you want to learn how to get backlinks?
+Here are 21 ways to get links.
 It takes hard work and persistence.

 It’s always good to get more quality backlinks—the ones that are natural because you have content worth linking to.
 You can build these backlinks using a few tactics.